 A lifelong advocate for individual rights, civil liberties, and justice for all, I believe that we must come together to create equitable and just public policy that recognizes the dignity and worth of every human personality and moves us to a place where all Maine people have the social and economic opportunity to be free.
 Free from hunger and poverty.
 Free from violence and addiction and abuse.
 Free from drought and pestilence and disease.
 Free from oppression and discrimination and institutional bias.
 Free from financial ruin on account of debt, a serious accident, or a chronic medical condition.
 Free from tyranny and deception and greed.
 Free from state interference in personal matters and private decisions.

 In the face of the economic turmoil brought about by a once-in-a-century pandemic, every corner of government must come together to protect our public health and our economy.
-And I understand that our health and our economy and our freedoms are intertwined, that they are all connected in our lives and in our laws.
+I understand that our health, our economy, and our freedoms are intertwined - they are all connected in our lives and in our laws.